codetracker-learning/team-planning/README.md

 - Name of the Project
 - Overview of the project
 - Link to your wireframes/prototype
-- Link to the deployed project (if applicable)
+- Link to the deployed project (will learn in week 5)
 - Link to your project board (yes...even though it is a part of the repo)
 - Description of the user
 - List of features